 Grand Rapids Art Museum Offers Field Trips for Kids

-The Grand Rapids Art Museum invites student groups and scouts of all levels to discover meaningful and interactive ways to connect and engage with art, creativity, and design.
+The Grand Rapids Art Museum invites student groups and scouts of all levels to discover the Museum’s collection of paintings, sculpture, and more during interactive, hands-on programming specifically designed for your needs.

 GRAND RAPIDS ART MUSEUM FIELD TRIP DETAILS

 Activate students’ creativity with meaningful and interactive ways to connect and engage with art and design.
-Choose from a variety of specialized tour themes, the Museum’s permanent collection, or temporary exhibitions to create a unique experience in the Museum galleries and studio spaces.
+Create a unique experience in the Museum galleries and studio spaces and choose from a variety of specialized tour themes, the Museum’s permanent collection, or temporary exhibitions.

 GRAM school tours promote critical thinking and literacy skills while fostering an appreciation for works in GRAM’s galleries.
 Emphasizing on student-centered learning and critical dialogue, tours enhance analytical skills vital to art studies, in addition to other areas of the school curriculum.